Center of Excellence in Eating and Weight Disorders

-The Center of Excellence in Eating and Weight Disorders at Mount Sinai provides the expert care you or your loved one needs.
+The Center of Excellence in Eating and Weight Disorders at Mount Sinai provides the expert care you or your loved one need.
 We have more than a decade and a half of experience helping children, adolescents, and adults with eating disorders.
-Our psychotherapists and psychiatrists work as a team to diagnose and treat anorexia nervosa, bulimia nervosa, binge eating disorder, obesity, and other conditions.
+Our psychologists, dieticians, social workers, and psychiatrists work as a team to diagnose and treat anorexia nervosa, bulimia nervosa, binge eating disorder, obesity, and other conditions.
 These conditions can affect your physical and emotional health as well as your relationships with others.
-Anyone can develop an eating disorder, regardless of age.
+Anyone can develop an eating disorder, regardless of age, gender, or background.
+If you or a loved one is suffering from severe stress about body weight or body shape or has a troubling relationship to eating and food, we can help.

 Eating and weight disorders are complex mental health disorders.
 They are influenced by psychological, biological, and social factors.
 Eating disorders often lead to physical illness with acute and chronic symptoms that are life threatening.
 For this reason, it is very important to get a proper diagnosis and treatment as early as possible.